 Launched E-fen buccal tablet, a cancer pain reliever for breakthrough pain, in Japan

-In October 2015, LONSURF was then launched in the U.S., becoming the first product for which Taiho obtained U.S. FDA approval.
-In April 2016, approval for the drug was granted by the European Commission, and sales are being expanded in countries there.*2
+In 2014, the anticancer agent LONSURF was ﬁrst launched in Japan for the treatment of unresectable advanced or recurrent colorectal cancer.
+The following year, LONSURF was launched in the U.S., becoming the ﬁrst U.S. FDA approved product for the company.
+In 2016, approval for the drug was obtained from the European Commission, and sales are being expanded in countries there.

 In its half-century of anticancer drug research and development, Taiho Pharmaceutical has established a great body of evidence in cancer chemotherapy, making it one of Japanʼs leading companies in this ﬁeld.
 Transforming that abundant experience into a dynamic asset, Taiho Pharma-ceutical will keep developing new drugs to help cancer patients in Japan and around the world.

 * 1: Derivative: A compound created by a change in part of a molecule of a given compound.